Romney Hall Renovation

 Constructed in 1922 as MSU's original state-funded and physical education building, Romney Hall is now obsolete and in need of a complete renovation.

-For questions or comments, please contact Tracy Ellig, executive director of University Communications, at firstname.lastname@example.org or (406) 994-5607.
+For questions or comments, please contact Tracy Ellig, vice president of University Communications, at firstname.lastname@example.org or (406) 994-5607.

 Romney Hall Renovation